-The 2nd Consultative Workshop on 'National Innovation System and Intellectual Property (African Region)' aims to conduct mediated deliberations on the innovationdriven policy interventions and their impact on African countries' NIS.
-The main objective of the Workshop is developing capability of the participants from the OIC, COMSATS and INIT Member States (African Region) to understand and possibly develop sound NIS policies for strengthening the technology capability, as well as responding effectively to the challenges of building competitiveness amid globalization and rapid technological change.
+The Consultative Workshop aims to conduct mediated deliberations on the innovation-driven policy interventions and their impact on NIS of countries of the Arab Region.
+The main objective of the Workshop is developing capability of the participants from the ISESCO, COMSATS and INIT Member States of the Arab Region to understand and possibly develop sound NIS policies for strengthening the technology capability, as well as responding effectively to the challenges of building competitiveness amid globalization and rapid technological change.
 The specific objectives of the sessions include:

-- To raise understanding of the participants on NIS and IP, including its policy concept, evolution, key elements and the facilitating factors; - To explore an enabling policy framework for sound NIS and IP policies for enhancing the national technological capacities; and - To provide a platform for research students, policy planners and administrators involved in the national STI policy planning and implementation.
+- To raise understanding of the participants on NIS and IP, including its policy concept, evolution, key elements and the facilitating factors; - To explore an enabling framework for sound NIS